hansevant/shoes-card/README.md

 # UI CARD WITH React Components and Vanila CSS

+clone the repo and install dependencies with `npm i` then run the server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts